As a super-fan of low-cost, passive or index investing, there is no company I hold in higher regard than Vanguard.

 - Smarter bond funds.
 Dimensional’s bond funds are similarly “passive” in not attempting to pick winning individual bonds, while also not tracking a benchmark.
 This framework allows Dimensional to employ an evidence-based “variable maturity” bond strategy, holding longer maturity bonds only when investors can expect to be reasonably rewarded (i.e., when the yield curve is steep).
 When the yield curve is flat or inverted, Dimensional shortens the duration of its bond funds.

 If Dimensional is so great, you may be asking, why haven’t you heard of it?

 We explain this here.

 But, the answer is that Dimensional does not market its funds directly to individual investors.

-Its funds can only be purchased by investors working with advisers who have demonstrated expertise in the implementation of evidence-based investment strategies.
+Its funds can only be purchased by investors working with financial planners who have demonstrated expertise in the implementation of evidence-based investment strategies.

 Dimensional believes the evidence which is ironically supplied by Vanguard that passively minded advisers do a good job of keeping their clients disciplined.